Haiti’s long, terrible history of earthquakes and disaster

 “The needs are enormous,” Ariel Henry, the new prime minister, said as he declared a national state of emergency.

-Meanwhile, another disaster loomed: Tropical Storm Grace appears likely to hit Haiti early next week.
+Meanwhile, another disaster looms: Tropical Storm Grace appears likely to hit Haiti early next week.